fpapado/ephemeral/worklog.md

   [] Redundant create messages in Main, Request.Entry, Page.Entry
   [] Errors over ports when creation/deletion fails?

-[] GeoLocate user on start? with button
+[] GeoLocate user on start?
-[] "Fly to": Helsinki, My Location
+[] "Fly to": Helsinki, World, My Location

 [] Use entry.id instead of indexed map in entries
 [] Use Dict instead of List for entries